Hierarchy of Genuine Tripartite Non-Gaussian Entanglement

-To conclude this Letter, we present the numerical verification of the proposed criteria.
 Using the interaction Hamiltonian (\ref{eq1}), the master equations are solved numerically to deduce the final state of system at time $t$ considering that the initial state is vacuum for the triplets and a coherent mode $\alpha_p$ for the pump \cite{zhang.pra.013704.2021}.
 Figure \ref{fig1}(a) shows the evolution of $F^n_1$ versus the interaction strength $\xi=\kappa\alpha_pt$, where $g_{1,n}=g_{2,n}=g_{3,n}=1$. $F^n_1=F^n_2=F^n_3$ as expected from the symmetry of the TPS. $F^{n=1,2,3}_1<0$ in the parameter region demonstrating full inseparability related to the 3rd-, 6th- and 9th-order covariance matrices of the TPS.
 Figure \ref{fig1}(b) shows the evolution of $W_n$ versus the interaction strength. $W_n < 0$ in the parameter region demonstrating genuine entanglement.
 Starting from the vacuum, the genuine tripartite non-Gaussian entanglement is firstly loaded on the 3rd-order covariance matrices ($n=1$) and then gradually transitioned to the higher-order covariance matrices ($n=2,3$) with the increase of the interaction strength.
 Therefore, TPS exhibit a hierarchical entanglement structure over a considerable range of parameters.

-In summary, the continuous variable entanglement of triple-photon states produced by nondegenerate three-mode spontaneous parametric down-conversion can be fully characterized by three groups of hierarchies of high-order covariance matrices.
-We proposed three hierarchies of sufficient and necessary conditions for separability applicable to these high-order covariance matrices.
-This provides a systematic framework for the study of triple-photon state entanglement.
-Furthermore, we derived a hierarchy of genuine tripartite non-Gaussian entanglement criterion.
-Through numerical simulations, we revealed that triple-photon states possess a hierarchy of fully inseparable and genuine tripartite non-Gaussian entanglement structures.
-This feature may have potential applications in quantum key distribution, quantum teleportation, or quantum computing, among others.
-We expect that the proposed criteria will help experimentalists to verify the entanglement features of non-Gaussian tripartite continuous variable states in future experiments.